csswizardry/csswizardry.github.com/uses.md

 ### Nexus 5

 I have a [Nexus 5](https://www.google.com/intl/en_uk/nexus/5x/) which is use for performance profiling.
-It’s continued prevalence coupled with its modest spec make it a great testing device.
+Its continued prevalence coupled with its modest spec make it a great testing device.

 ### Shure SE425